-The Queens College Office of Testing is responsible for administering the CUNY Assessment Tests (the CATs).
+The Queens College Office of Testing is responsible for administering the CUNY Assessment Tests (CATs).
 Degree-seeking students enrolling at Queens College must demonstrate college readiness in reading, writing and mathematics as outlined by the City University of New York at the time of application.
 Otherwise, students can demonstrate that they satisfy college readiness by passing the appropriate CUNY Assessment Test(s).
 Additionally, some students are required to take the ATB test in order to qualify for New York State TAP support.
 All exams are taken and scheduled through the Queens College Office of Testing.

 Do I need to take a placement examination?